Canadian Forts

 (1623 - 1635), Port La Tour

 Built by Charles de Saint-Étienne de La Tour.
-Also known as Fort Loméron.
 Attacked by the British in 1629 and 1630.
-Site is marked by a stone cairn.
-Cannons and other artifacts are on display at Barrington Western Counties Military Museum.
-Debate exists that may place the actual location of the fort at Sand Hills Beach.
+Charles' father Claude was involved in the 1630 attack.
+Site is marked by a stone cairn (1937).
+Cannons and other artifacts are on display at the Western Counties Military Museum in Barrington.
+(NOTE: The fort was rebuilt after the second attack in 1630, and debate exists that may place the actual location of the new fort at Sand Hills Beach.)

 Yarmouth Blockhouse